 John Rennie is a science writer, editor, and lecturer based in New York.
-Viewers of The Weather Channel know him as the host of the original series Hacking The Planet and as one of the hosts of The Truth About… series of specials.
-He is also currently the editorial director of science for McGraw-Hill Professional, overseeing its highly respected AccessScience online reference and the McGraw-Hill Encyclopedia of Science & Technology.
+Viewers of The Weather Channel know him as the host of the original series Hacking The Planet and co-host of the hit special The Truth About Twisters.
+He is also the editorial director of science for McGraw-Hill Professional, overseeing its highly respected AccessScience online reference and the McGraw-Hill Encyclopedia of Science & Technology.

 Rennie served as editor in chief of Scientific American (including the monthly magazine, Scientific American Mind, ScientificAmerican.com and other publications) between 1994 and 2009.
 During his tenure the magazine twice won National Magazine Awards with the single-topic issues What You Need to Know about Cancer (Sept.
 1996) and A Matter of Time (Sept.
 2002).
 His satirical editorial essay “Okay, We Give Up” (April 2005) was also a finalist in the Essay and Commentary category.
 His 2002 article, “15 Answers to Creationist Nonsense,” is one of the most read and downloaded articles in the history of ScientificAmerican.com.